“A hurt is at the centre of all addictive behaviours.” Gabor Maté

 The 10 Principles of Good Parenting

-What you do, matters.
-Kids follow the example you set – they do as you do, not as you say.
+Kids do what you do – not what you say.
 Don’t just react on the spur of the moment.
 Ask yourself, ‘What do I want to accomplish, and is this likely to produce that result?
 Pay attention to your child spiritual and moral development.
 They should get to know God.
 The Bible is the foundation for every rule we live by as responsible citizens.
-There is a saying that says: A family that prays together, stays together.
+There is a saying that says: A family that prays together stays together.

 2. Love your child.

-Showing love to a child, can never spoil the child.
-What can spoil a child is when you replace love with material possessions, lowered expectations or leniency, because it is too much effort to give love and attention to a child.
+Showing love for a child can never spoil the child.
+What can damage a child is when you replace love with material possessions, lowered expectations or leniency because it is too much effort to give love and attention to a child.
 Make time daily to read a story to a young child.
 Have family rituals like supper at a table for everyone.
 Celebrate special days as a family.

 3. Be involved in your child’s life.